BigSoftVideo/DOTE/glossary.md

 ### Timecode (or Timestamp) <a id='timecode'></a>

-A Timecode is a temporal reference to a specific moment in a playable media file, starting at `0:00:00.0`.
+A Timecode is a temporal reference to a specific moment in a playable media file, starting at 0:00:00.0 `[hour:min:sec.tenth_of_sec]`.

 See [Sync-code](sync-code.md) and [Video-cue](cue.md) that both anchor to Timecodes.